jbgriesner/SmartFalcon/README.md

 ## Personal notes

-From a personal point of view I really enjoyed to work on this project for the following reasons:
+From a personal point of view I really enjoyed to work on this project.
+The problem to solve was interesting to investigate.
+I specifically liked to implement all the graph traversal algorithm.
 Of course my implementation leaves room for many improvements.
-These improvements include unit and functional tests, web page customization, more abstractions...
+These improvements include unit and functional tests, complexity reduction, web page customization, more abstractions...